kodie/apache-module-manager/readme.md

 ### `switch <old/new search> [new search]`

-Disable a status and enable another one.
-If only one argument if given, the first argument will be used to search for both the module to disable and enable.
+Disable a module and enable another one.
+If only one argument is given, the first argument will be used to search for both the module to disable and the module to enable.
 If multiple modules match a search term, a select prompt will be displayed allowing you to choose from the matches.
 The `sudo` prefix is required since the script modifies a system file.

 #### Examples